boltops-tools/cody/docs/_docs/dsl/role.md

 nav_order: 13
 ---

-The codebuild tool can create the IAM service role associated with the codebuild project.
+Cody can create the IAM service role associated with the codebuild project.
 Here's an example:

 .codebuild/role.rb: